Matriculation in South Africa: Standards

 Subjects are taken on the same level – the earlier higher/standard grade split is obsolete.
 The three pass levels have different requirements.
 The higher certificate requires 40% or higher in the home language as well as in two other subjects and at least 30% in three other subjects.
 Students who pass the matric with a higher certificate level cannot enroll for a university degree nor a diploma at any institution of higher learning.
 The mean mark in any subject is approximately 55.
 Only a small proportion of candidates score an 'A' in any subject (from as little as 2% to a maximum of about 10% in subjects taken by highly select groups).
-A further 8 – 15% are likely to gain a 'B' and about 20 – 25% achieve a 'C' grade.
+A further 8–15% are likely to gain a 'B' and about 20–25% achieve a 'C' grade.
 The National Senior Certificate is a group certificate and records an aggregate mark.

-Regulations

-The Department of Basic Education is responsible for general educational policy to be implemented by nine provincial education departments and private providers such as the Independent Examinations Board (IEB).
-Nine provincial examination boards and three independent boards, of which the IEB is the biggest examine students.
-The IEB operates on a national level, catering primarily to independent schools.
+The Department of Basic Education (DBE) sets national education policy, curriculum standards, and assessment regulations for South Africa.
+The DBE also administers the National Senior Certificate (NSC) for public schools through its nine provincial education departments, which manage candidate registration, exam delivery, marking, and the release of results.

+South Africa also has two independent examination bodies accredited by Umalusi: the Independent Examinations Board (IEB) - which serves independent schools, and the South African Comprehensive Assessment Institute (SACAI)- which provides NSC assessments mainly for home-school, online-school, and distance-learning candidates.
+Although they develop their own examination papers, both bodies must comply with DBE policy and Umalusi quality standards.

+Together, the DBE, IEB, and SACAI ensure that all NSC examinations—whether written in public schools, independent schools, or via distance-learning pathways—meet national curriculum and quality requirements.

 Subject requirements

-Students study at least 7 subjects: 4 compulsory and 3-4 optional.
+Students study at least 7 subjects: 4 compulsory and 3–4 optional.
 All subjects are set at one grade only and are no longer set at Higher or Standard Grade.
 Not all schools offer the full range of elective subjects as listed here.
 Each school may offer subjects specific to its academic orientation.
 For example, agriculture schools will offer agriculture-oriented subjects whereas technical schools will offer practical and mechanical-oriented subjects.

-Group A: Fundamentals (Compulsory)
+Group A: Fundamentals (compulsory)

 Learners must study 4 compulsory subjects: